Police: Suspected DUI driver traveling 100 mph crashes on Santa Rosa Avenue

 Witnesses called 911 about 2:50 p.m.
 Sunday to report a speeding, reckless driver in a bright orange Chevrolet Camaro who had crashed into another car before plowing through a fence near Bennett Valley Road.
 Callers estimated the driver’s speed at about 100 mph, Reynolds said.

 In the other car were a man and his two children, a 6-year-old boy and 3-year-old girl.

 Reynolds said the collision could have been deadly had the Camaro slammed right into the family’s car.
-Floriano‑Munguia hit his brakes and swerved to try to avoid the car.
+Floriano-Munguia hit his brakes and swerved to try to avoid the car, he said.
 The Camaro hit the left side of the car, lost control and drove through a chain-link fence before hitting a parked car, Reynolds said.

 The family wasn’t injured, Reynolds said.
 The children were belted in proper car seats.

 Police arrested Floriano-?Munguia on suspicion of DUI, DUI with a high blood-alcohol limit, probation violation and driving with a suspended license.
 He was booked into Sonoma County Jail.